pledgcorporate/ecard-doc/docs/plugin/integration.md

 }
 ```

-#### Demo
+### Demo

 A demo is available [there](https://staging.merchant.ecard.pledg.co/transfer-demo.html).

-## Workflows of the redirection payment
+## Redirection payment

-For the redirection payment, the workflows mentioned above are not completely relevant and are detailed below.
+For the redirection payment, the sequence diagrams mentioned above are not completely relevant.

+Instead, the messages exchanged are detailed below.

 ### Redirection in an iframe